ambossIconambossIcon

 Intensive insulin therapy [28][29]

-This regimen provides optimal glycemic control as well as more flexibility in the daily diet and exercise plan, and it reduces the risk of complications in patients with good adherence.
+This regimen provides optimal glycemic control as well as more flexibility in the daily diet and exercise plan, and it reduces the risk of complications of diabetes in patients with good adherence.

 • Indications